Local-First · Relationship-Based · Dignity-First

 Sessions multi-model schedule

 A being-directed Session: a schedule across Kimi, Mistral, and Gemini with per-segment turn budgets.
-Composed for a test probe.
+Sessions, recipes, handoff notes, and stop signals are already working parts of the home.

 Continuity, by hand